 The ILO Labour Statistics Convention reflects above all the statistical requirements of economic analysis.
-LFS (in a country like Sweden) must therefore be adapted to UN and EU requirements for labour market surveys and must be designed to be incorporated into the basis for the national accounts.
+LFS must therefore be adapted to UN and EU requirements for labour market surveys and must be designed to be incorporated into the basis for the national accounts.
 The LFS is thereby included in the economic statistics.